 - Your home has “Coverage A”.

-- Other structures apart from the house itself has “Coverage B” – this includes pools, water ways, fencing, guest houses and seperate garages.
+- Other structures apart from the house itself has “Coverage B” – this includes pools, water ways, fencing, guest houses and separate garages.

 - Your personal property is protected by “Coverage C”.
 This includes your furniture, clothing and your supplies.